AckerlyXu/heima/articles/hdinsight/hdinsight-administer-use-portal-linux.md

 ---
-title: Manage Hadoop clusters in HDInsight using Azure portal preview | Azure
+title: Manage Hadoop clusters in HDInsight using Azure Portal | Azure
-description: Learn how to create and manage HDInsight clusters using the Azure portal preview.
+description: Learn how to create and manage HDInsight clusters using the Azure Portal.
 services: hdinsight
 documentationcenter: ''
 author: mumian